Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

           JavaScript is essential.
         - Tailwind CSS skills could be valuable for maintaining a consistent design language across Google's applications.
     - **Web Developer**:
         - Web developers at Google work on both front-end and back-end aspects of web applications.
-Your knowledge of HTML, CSS, and JavaScript would be foundational.
+My knowledge of HTML, CSS, and JavaScript would be foundational.
-        - Familiarity with Tailwind CSS could enhance your ability to create efficient and maintainable styles.
+        - Familiarity with Tailwind CSS could enhance my ability to create efficient and maintainable styles.
     - **UI/UX Designer**:
         - Google's UI/UX designers collaborate with engineers to create delightful user experiences.
-Your understanding of front-end technologies would be beneficial.
+My understanding of front-end technologies would be beneficial.
-        - Tailwind CSS could help you implement design guidelines effectively. 🌟💻
+        - Tailwind CSS could help me implement design guidelines effectively. 🌟💻

     - Identify any gaps or areas for further exploration: